-We believe that through this we can ensure that SEN students, or students with any kind of disability are not disadvantaged and are able to know more, remember more, and so do more.
+We believe that through this we can ensure that students with an identified special educational need, or students with any kind of disability are not disadvantaged and are able to know more, remember more, and so do more.

 9. What support will there be for my child's overall well-being, and social and emotional development?